 Despite the sound business case and growing expectation that companies promote good mental health at work, few have a specific Mental Health Plan and Mental Health Policy.

-Without strong systems and processes for dealing effectively with mental health-related situations, a strong framework in place, your company may be basing its interventions on good intentions, but risks not being aware of deficits that may lead to adverse repercussions.
+Without a strong framework of systems and processes in place for dealing effectively with mental health-related situations, your company may be basing its interventions on good intentions, but risks not aware of deficits that may lead to adverse repercussions.

 As a first step, we suggest that you consider the baseline provision in your organisation and evaluate it against your organisation’s actual needs.
 Without evaluation, there is a risk of complacency – along the lines of ‘We have a provider and things are therefore OK’, without clarity on what can realistically be expected, confidence that the provision meets your needs, or the capacity for contingency planning for when things go wrong.

 Grespi provides training to equip you to evaluate your organisation.
-We also provide a review of your current policies and procedures from a medico-legal viewpoint – contact us for more information.
+We also provide a review of your current policies and procedures from a medico-legal viewpoint.

 Mental Health Responder Plus (MHR+) training